CHAPTER 6

 I'M AN ORIGINAL CATCHPHRASE

-Storytelling with a Narrative Arc
+Design a Narrative Arc

 Using ideas from the chapter and with your own reasoning and evaluation, add annotations to your drawing to explain your work, helping a reader to see which story elements correspond to the line’s changing shape.
 You can use Google Drawings or another free media production tool to create your narrative arc.
-Post and share your work with the global community of media literacy learners using the #MLinAction hashtag.
+Post and share your work with the global community of media literacy learners using the #MLAction hashtag.

 Reflect on one of your favorite books, TV shows, movies, or video games and use the concepts from this chapter to analyze it.
-Consider these questions
+Consider these questions:

 • What media text did you select and why do you like it?